jsiegenthaler/hueget/README.md

 A successful start of hueget will show:
 ```
 hueget v0.5.1
-commands will be sent to 192.168.0.50 with username UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
+commands will be sent to 192.168.0.50 with appkey UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 listening on port 1234
 ```
 # Starting hueget as a Service